ArcaneNibble/ArcaneNibble.github.io/content/nxt-firmware-dumping.md

 '0xe5980104'
 ```

 This certainly looks like valid ARM code!
-(The leading 0xe indicates an instruction which is always executed (as opposed to only executed if some test is true), and `0xeafffffe` is an infinite loop.)
+(The leading `0xe` indicates an instruction which is always executed (in ARM, every instruction has an option to be conditionally executed only if certain flags are true), and `0xeafffffe` is an infinite loop.)

+<p class="aside_q">Why are you reading from address 0?
+Isn't that a null pointer?</p>

+<div class="aside_a"><p>This is a case where the abstractions of the C programming language start to break down.
+0 is indeed a null pointer constant in C, but the hardware sees 0 as a memory address like any other.
+Some systems have nothing valid there, but some other systems (like this one) put <em>exception vectors</em> at this location.
+When certain types of hardware interrupts or exceptions happen, the CPU jumps to certain fixed addresses around address 0 (the specific types of exceptions and the specific addresses are a property of the CPU architecture).</p></div>

 All we need to do now is to loop over 256 KiB starting at <span class="tabnum">0x001<em>xxxxx</em></span> and save it to a file: